external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Increasing the numbers and conserving the genetic diversity of the Ancient White Park cattle breed is an important part of Seed Savers Exchange’s mission.

-A white cow and calf stand next to each other and look at the camera
+A white cow and calf stand next to each other looking forward

 A mother Ancient White Park cow and her calf